q2-micom

 We could define a continuous phenotype with --p-variable-type continuous

-or use for minimal import fluxes with --p-flux-type import
+or look for differences in import fluxes with --p-flux-type import

 .